-Cash and cash equivalents include notes and coins on hand, unrestricted balances held with other banks, and highly liquid financial assets with original maturities of less than three months, which are subject to insignificant risk of changes in their fair value, and are used by the Company in the management of short-term commitments.
+Cash and cash equivalents include notes and coins on hand, unrestricted balances held with banks, and highly liquid financial assets with original maturities of less than three months, which are not subject to significant risk of changes in their fair value, and are used by the Group in the management of short-term commitments.
 The mandatory reserve deposit with the NBRK is not considered to be cash and cash equivalent, due to restrictions on its withdrawability.
-Cash and cash equivalents are carried at amortised cost in the statement of financial position.
+Cash and cash equivalents are carried at amortised cost in the consolidated statement of financial position.